-For those unfamiliar with the term “Void of Course Moon,” it refers to the period of time the moon is “in between” Signs, and it occurs at the same time around the world (though according to respective time zones; e.g., if the V/C Moon occurs a 9 a.m. on the west coast, it is occurring at the same time but 12 p.m. clock time on the east coast, etc.) As an example of the moon being in-between Signs is when the moon leaves the sign of Sagittarius and hasn’t yet moved into Capricorn.
+For those unfamiliar with the term “Void of Course Moon,” this refers to the period of time the moon is “in between” signs, and it occurs at the same time for everyone (though according to our respective time zones; e.g., if the general V/C Moon occurs a 9 a.m. on the west coast, it is occurring at the same time but 12 p.m. clock time on the east coast.)
+An example of the moon being in between signs would be, when the moon leaves the sign of Sagittarius and hasn’t yet moved into Capricorn.
 This period can last a minute or a day.
-But it is definitely a time during which people generally need to just chill, take a break – a time out.
+But it is definitely a time during which we chill, take a break — time out.
 Certainly, actions begun when one’s *Personal* Moon is Void of Course bring unintended consequences.
-(See Personal Services, and order your Personal Void of Course Moon Dates/Times: email@example.com)

-There are general Void of Course Moon durations and our Personal Void of Course Moon times, which coincide with or precede the general V/C Moon and are important to know and use in conjunction with the General V/C Moon dates and times.
-The Personal V/C Moon dates and times are based on your birth data.
-Those whose Personal Moon is not void of course still have to work within the parameters of the General Void of Course Moon because there is no way to know whose Personal Moon is V/C – it just won’t be quite as frustrating.
-Most people have no clue about the V/C Moon, let alone their Personal V/C Moon, so we have to operate from the point of view that everyone is in V/C, just to keep things copacetic (if that’s even possible).
+There are general Void of Course Moon periods, and our personal Void of Course Moon dates and times, which coincide with or precede the general V/C Moon and are important to know and use in conjunction with the general V/C Moon dates and times.
+Those whose personal Moon is not void of course still have to work within the parameters of the General Void of Course Moon — it just won’t be quite as frustrating.
+Remember, however, most people have no clue whether their personal Moon is void of course, so we have to operate from the point of view that everyone has to use the rules of a general V/C just to keep things copacetic (if that’s even possible).

-Barack Obama was nominated by Hillary Clinton to be the 2008 Democrat standard-bearer for President during a V/C Moon, and Joe Biden accepted his nomination to be the Democrat Vice President during a V/C Moon.
-On Election Day, November 4th, the Moon was Void of Course until 4:01 p.m.
-Finally, the *official* time for a new President being sworn in is 12 Noon EST on January 20th, and the Moon was Void of Course.
-In 2009, that meant Barack Obama became President during a V/C Moon.
+Of note, in the 2008 Presidential Election, Barack Obama was nominated by Hillary Clinton to be the 2008 Democratic standard-bearer for President during a V/C Moon, and Joe Biden accepted his nomination to be the Democratic party Vice President during a V/C Moon.
+On Election Day, Nov.
+4th, the Moon was Void of Course until 4:01 p.m.
+Finally, the *official* time for a new President is 12 Noon EST on January 20th.
+At that time, in 2009, the Moon was Void of Course; therefore, Barack Obama became President during a V/C Moon.

-He was first sworn in at 12:10 p.m. on the 20th (also during Mercury Retrograde), and Chief Justice John Roberts misspoke — placing “faithfully” at the end of the sentence rather than correctly before the word “execute”).
-So, on January 21st, 2009, at 7:35 p.m. (the Moon was not Void of Course) then-President Obama re-took the Oath from Justice Roberts.
-As the world saw, President Obama’s agenda for the four years of his first term was much more difficult to complete.
-In fact, the GOP vowed to stop everything he attempted, and while they were unsuccessful, there were nevertheless four years of Congressional gridlock, in which legislation and nominations blocked.
+In terms of its legal significance, Barack Obama was first sworn in at 12:10 p.m. (also during Mercury Retrograde, when communications are often more challenging, and Chief Justice John Roberts misspoke — placing “faithfully” at the end of the sentence rather than correctly before the word “execute”).
+On January 21st, 2009, at 7:35 p.m. (the Moon was not Void of Course) then-President Obama re-took the Oath from Justice Roberts.
+Arguably, the lack of support from Moon (extrapolated to Congressional support) the original swearing in caused the bulk of President Obama’s “agenda” to be stopped in its tracks and otherwise definitely made it much more difficult for him to garner minimal support for fulfillment of various “change” issues in his first term.